Movies are awesome. A great video game are even better.

-Furthermore, it almost seems like video game movies, and movies based on games make the games and gaming industry appear worse to non-gamers and laymen, not the movie studio.
+Furthermore, it almost seems like video game movies, and movies based on games, make the original games appear worse to non-gamers, not the movie studio.
 It’s a catalog of atrocity.

 A quick case study in gutter trash (video game movies)

 For example, any person born between 1985 and 1995 has at least a vague recollection of Mario.
 They know that it’s unanimously seen as cool, and it’s universally accepted as a staple video game, if not a great video game.
 It’s not a controversial opinion, or a topic of debate.

 But, in 1993, when a young person asked their parents to go see the new Super Mario Bros. movie, and their parents saw this poster:

 …your parents probably assumed you were sniffing glue.
 Thanks, Hollywood.

 Who would have thought that the company who created extremely controversial IPs like Grand Theft Auto, and Manhunt, would deliver arguably the best movie-based game ever made.